-Against the backdrop of it being nearly 30 years since the Emergency Medical Technicians Act was enforced and having trained personnel to guide other EMTs, by experienced EMTs conducting field activities that are done in an environment different from that of a scene of an emergency at a hospital, it improves the quality of emergency services and secures the trust of the public and contributes to reducing the educational burden on fire departments and medical institutions.
-Thus, the role required of EMTs in leadership positions (hereinafter leader EMTs) is increasing.
+In the context of almost 30 years having passed since the enactment of the Emergency Medical Technician Act and the promotion of educating personnel to guide other EMTs, because it is thought that having EMTs with a wealth of experience who can instruct others on field exercises at emergency scenes, an environment different from the inside of a hospital, will improve the quality of emergency services and secure the trust of the public, as well as lessen the educational burden on fire departments and medical institutions, the role of EMTs in leadership positions (hereinafter referred to as "supervisory EMTs") is increasing..

-As the requirements for EMT instructors and the educational curriculum necessary for their training were expressed at the "Examination Committee on the Vision of Emergency Services" held by the FDMA in 2013, the Emergency Lifesaving Kyushu Training Center opened its doors in May 2014 and of September the same year, the Emergency Department of the FDMA's Fire and Disaster Management College Emergency started the education necessary to receive certification as an EMT.
-Some fire academy schools conduct their own training of EMTs.
+As the requirements for supervisory EMTs and the educational curriculum necessary for their training were expressed at the "Investigative Committee on the State of Emergency Services" held by the FDMA in 2013, the Emergency Lifesaving Kyushu Training Center opened its doors in May 2014 and in September the same year, the Emergency Department of the FDMA's Fire and Disaster Management College Emergency started the education necessary to receive certification as an EMT.
+Additionally, some fire academy schools conduct their own training of EMTs.

-^{9} Among secondary medical institutions, ambulance service notice institutions (excluding national and public medical institutions and public institutions).
+Among secondary medical institutions, ambulance service notice institutions (excluding national and public medical institutions and public institutions).